Your children are not your children.

 patterns and potentials which exist in that child from the moment of birth.
 When an adult explores his or her birth horoscope, many of these potentials have been "fleshed out" according to actual life experiences and the choices that person has made

-circumstances, or simply ignored through lack of recognition.
-Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness
+or simply ignored through lack of recognition.
+Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment

-demonstrations of love.
+of love.
 Another child may be more cerebral, needing a love expressed through verbal communication and real interest in his or her thoughts and efforts to learn.
-Sometimes these differences can lead to painful misunderstandings
+Sometimes these differences can lead to painful misunderstandings between parent and

-between parent and child each of whom may feel unloved simply because their ways of loving are so dissimilar.
-Insight into a child's unique emotional nature can help us to build bridges over these divides and relate to our children with greater
+child each of whom may feel unloved simply because their ways of loving are so dissimilar.
+Insight into a child's unique emotional nature can help us to build bridges over these divides and relate to our children with greater love and tolerance.

 predictions of what our children will or will not become in adult life this depends primarily upon their own future choices.
 Nor can a horoscope provide the means for an unconsciously ambitious parent to attempt to direct the child's destiny, for a